 Cognitive biases have fascinated me for a long time.
 Like cognitive dissonance.
 Eliot Aronson and Carol Tavris, in their brilliant book, “Mistakes Were Made (But not by Me),” demonstrate how cognitive biases can work in the context of a child abuse investigation.
 The prosecutors, the therapists, the social workers involved in one of these investigations are deeply invested in protecting children.
 It’s part of their core identity.
 Child abuse, as we know, can devastate the life of the victim.
 But if the wrong person is prosecuted, when an innocent person is convicted, that can also devastate the life of the alleged perpetrators.
-Time and experience has shown that child abuse prosecutions are especially tricky.
+Time and experience have shown that child abuse prosecutions are especially tricky.
 Children have proven to be enormously suggestible.
 Memory has proven to be remarkably error prone.
-Yet, even when there is overwhelming evidence that someone previously convicted is innocent ” like the McMartin Pre-School Trial, or the “wilding” youth in the Central Park Jogger case, prosecutors, police, investigators, therapists and social workers, are generally highly resistant to changing their minds.
-The reason is cognitive dissonance: the conflict between seeing themselves as protectors of the weak and vulnerable, and the coming to understand that they have participated in perpetrating an injustice.
+Yet, even when there is overwhelming evidence that someone previously convicted is innocent ” like the McMartin Pre-School Trial, or the “wilding” youth in the Central Park Jogger case, prosecutors, police, investigators, therapists and social workers, are generally highly resistant to changing their minds.1 The reason is cognitive dissonance: the conflict between seeing themselves as protectors of the weak and vulnerable, and the coming to understand that they have participated in perpetrating an injustice.

 Cognitive dissonance, of course, is just one of many cognitive biases that we can have.
 The list is extensive, and there is no universal agreement on which biases should be included in the list.
 Some of my favorite cognitive biases include:

 – Attentional bias: the tendency to pay attention to emotionally dominant stimuli in one’s environment and to neglect relevant data that is less emotionally stimulating.

 – Backfire effect: the tendency to react to disconfirming evidence by strengthening your preexisting belief.